kuma0605/handlepx/README.md

     -U --unit [value] // default: px
     -N --negative //only convert negative value
     -P --positive //only convert postivie value
+    -R --relace_unit // specify custom unit which will replace unit of -U

 ## Note:
 1px will be converted by default.